easttennesseecc-star/Q-Top-Dog-IDE/MARKET_DOMINATION_PLAYBOOK.md

 2. **Features**: "53 LLMs + Runway media + agents + deployment + monitoring (all built-in)"
 3. **Price**: "80% cheaper than GitHub + best-in-class features"
 4. **Marketplace**: "Only IDE that lets you customize AI to YOUR needs"
-5. **Community**: "Thousands of developers choosing Q-IDE over VS Code"
+5. **Community**: "Thousands of developers choosing Top Dog over VS Code"

 ---